 A certificate of deposit (CD) is a savings account that holds a fixed amount of money for a fixed period of time, such as six months, one year, or five years.
-In exchange, the issuing bank pays you interest.
-When you cash in or redeem your CD, you receive the money you originally invested plus any interest.
+In exchange, the issuing bank or credit union pays you interest.
+When you cash in or redeemyour CD, you receive the money you originally invested plus any interest.

 Certificates of deposit are considered to be one of the safest savings options.
-A CD bought through a federally insured bank is insured up to $250,000.
-The $250,000 insurance covers all accounts in your name at the same bank, not each CD or account you have at the bank.
+A CD bought through a federally insured bank or credit union is insured up to $250,000.